Personal Injury Lawyer in Tampa, FL

 LEGAL ELEMENTS OF A NEGLIGENCE CLAIM IN TAMPA

 A negligence claim in Tampa is based on four legal elements.
 To prevail, you must establish all four elements by a preponderance of the evidence, which means the facts you present are accurate.
 This is a lower burden that makes it easier to establish than what you notice in television criminal cases.
 In those cases, the legal standard is “beyond a reasonable doubt.”
-Under the “preponderance of evidence” benchmark, if it is 51% likely that the facts you present are what happened then you have met the standard.
+Under the “preponderance of evidence” benchmark, if it is 51% likely that the facts you present are what happened then you have met the standard with the help of your personal injury lawyer.

 Duty of Care in Tampa, Florida